National Bank Centre: History

 Construction on the building began in June 1981 with a scheduled completion of June 1983.
 In February 1983, luxury department chain Holt Renfrew reopened in Manulife Place after relocating from their Jasper Avenue location.
 The building officially opened on 12 October 1983 at a cost of $100 million.
 At the time of opening, 70 percent of the complex's retail space was leased but only 12 percent of the office space was leased due to the poor office leasing market.
 Manulife Place was constructed by the local general contractor PCL Construction, with another local contractor, C. W. Carry manufacturing and erecting the structural steel.

 A pedway connecting Manulife Place with Eaton Centre over 102 Avenue opened in March 1984.
 A second shopping mall, Manulife Place Phase II, opened on April 20, 1988.
 The mall, located west of Manulife Place and north of the Hudson's Bay Company building (now known as Enterprise Square), is connected to the existing complex by a pedway over 102 Street and featured 75 stores and services across two-storeys.
 A pedway connecting to CityCentre opened in March 1993.

 On May 15, 2019, Holt Renfrew announced that they would be closing their 47,000 square foot store at Manulife Place on January 11, 2020, as the Louis Vuitton concession inside the store had departed for West Edmonton Mall, and as the Holt Renfrew chain had decided to focus on larger stores with 130,000 square feet or more.

 In January 2025, Epic Investment Services announced the building would undergo a $45 million redevelopment that would include a modernization of the podium and new amenities.
 On April 22, 2025, National Bank of Canada announced that Manulife Place would be renamed National Bank Centre.
+Exterior crown signage for National Bank was installed in December 2025, marking the completion of the building's physical rebranding.